ipfans/utils/IDA/README.md

 -  Alt+F7 to Load Script
 -  Shift+P to search MsgMap
 -  If not define, double-click address to identify.
 Alt+P to confirm.

+## *rename.py ##

+Help to identify the func names.
+For more details, find reference in files' header.